pyesonekyaw/CZ3004-SC2079-MDP-Simulator/README.md

 </p>

 # Overview
+2024 August Update: Someone sent me the slides from the briefing of this semester, this repository, along with my other MDP-related ones, are entirely STILL reusable as far as I can see.
+SCSE can become CCDS but MDP is still MDP.
+As usual, retrain the YOLO model (or use something more recent la).
+Once again, that is a 1-day thing.
+If you are using these repositories and you don't have a functioning, fully-integrated system by end of Week 4, reconsider your life choices and your peer evaluations.

 This repository contains the code for the simulator component of the CZ3004/SC2079 Multidisciplinary Project.
 It was built in React, Next.js, & TailwindCSS.